 Academy-provided housing was pretty terrible, and Zorian had had very unpleasant experiences with it, but it was free and apartment space was severely overpriced in Cyoria.
 Even children of nobles often lived at academy grounds rather than in their own apartments, so who was he to complain?
 Besides, living so close to the lecture hall cut down on the travel time each morning and put him close to the biggest library in the city, so there were definitely good sides to it.

 An hour later, he smiled to himself as he entered a fairly spacious room.
 He was even more pleased when he realized he had his own bathroom.
 With a shower stall, no less!
 It was a welcome change from having to share a cramped little room with an inconsiderate roommate and sharing a single communal bathroom with the whole floor.
 As far as furniture went, the room had a bed, a closet, a set of drawers, a work desk, and a chair.
 Everything Zorian needed, really.

 Dropping his luggage on the floor, Zorian changed out of his wet clothes before collapsing on the bed with relief.
-He had two whole days before the classes start, so he decided to postpone unpacking for tomorrow.
-Instead he remained motionless on the bed, wondering for a moment why he couldn't hear the rain drops hitting the glass plane of the window next to his bed, before remembering the rain barrier.
+He had two whole days before the classes started, so he decided to postpone unpacking for tomorrow.
+Instead he remained motionless on the bed, wondering for a moment why he couldn't hear the raindrops hitting the glass plane of the window next to his bed, before remembering the rain barrier.

 "I've got to learn how to cast that," he mumbled.

 His spell collection was extremely limited at the moment, consisting of about 20 simple spells, but he had plans of rectifying that this year.
 As a certified first circle mage, he had access to parts of the academy library he didn't have before, and he planned on raiding them for spells they contained.
 Besides, this year's classes were supposed to be much more focused on practical spellcasting now that they'd proven themselves capable, so he should be learning plenty of interesting things in class too.